XpressAI/xircuits.io/docs/references/node-port-link-logic.md

 - A node is a [xircuits component](../technical-concepts/xircuits-components/getting-started-with-xircuits-components.md).
 - Each canvas will have a `Start` and `Finish` node, which cannot be deleted.
 - Nodes can be locked.
 Nodes that are locked cannot be moved nor deleted.
-- All component library nodes must be linked to compile and execute a canvas.
+- All component library nodes must be linked to compile and execute a workflow.

 ## Port Logic
 - Each node will have ▶ Ports and optionally parameter ports.